-5.2 Operational Air and Noise Validation Report
+5.2 Operational Air and Noise Validation Report - 2008

-As required by Condition 4.2 of the Project Approval, an Operational Air and Noise Validation Report was prepared post commissioning by ENSR in December 2008 (Appendix A).
+As required by Condition 4.2 of the Project Approval (original consent and early MODs), an Operational Air and Noise Validation Report was prepared post commissioning by ENSR in December 2008 (Appendix A).
 The aim of the report was to validate that the performance of the project reflects the assumptions and conclusions made in the Environmental Impact Statement (EIS) and to undertake air quality validation and performance verification reporting to validate compliance with the Protection of the Environment Operations (Clean Air) Amendment (industrial and Commercial Activities and Plant) Regulation 2005 and the emissions inventory of the project as detailed in the Environmental Assessment for Transpacific Refiners, Modifications to Existing Development, dated 12 April 2007.

 The air quality impact assessment was undertaken for the refinery "as built" and operating as of November 2008.
 Emission rates were sourced from measurements taken from stack emission reports and air dispersion modelling undertaken.
-The results of the dispersion modelling indicated most pollutant concentrations were below their respective assessment criteria (NO_2 , SO_2 , CO, SO_2 , CO, SO_2 , SO_3) however three pollutants exceeded their impact criteria ($PM{10}(24 \text{ hour average})$, VOC (modelled as benzene) and $Pack M{10}(24 \text{ hour average})$, $PAC M{10}(24 \text{ hour average})$, PAC
+The results of the dispersion modelling indicated most pollutant concentrations were below their respective assessment criteria (NO2, SO2, CO, TSP, PAH and H2SO4) however three pollutants exceeded their impact criteria (PM10(24 hour average), VOC (modelled as benzene) and H2S).
+This contrasted with the predictions made in the EIS which reported no exceedances beyond the property boundary.
+It is noted the PM10 exceedance was due to the background particulate concentration being already elevated above assessment criteria.